ezimuel/FastPriorityQueue/README.md

 For the array iteration I used the [next()](http://php.net/manual/en/function.next.php), and [current()](http://php.net/manual/en/function.current.php) functions of PHP.

-To get the ordered priorities in the array I used the max() function of PHP and I remove it using [unset()](http://php.net/manual/en/function.unset.php) when all the elements of the priority have been extracted.
+To get the priorities in order, I use the [max()](http://php.net/manual/en/function.max.php) function of PHP.
+To retrieve the next priority, I remove the previous one from the array, using [unset()](http://php.net/manual/en/function.unset.php), and I re-apply the max() function to the remaining values.

-This solution is very simple and offers a very good performance (see the benchmarks below).
+This solution is very simple and offers very good performance (see the benchmark below).

 ## Benchmark